eHealthAfrica/aether/documentation/developers/mapping_instructions.md

   }
 ]
 ```
 `House` specifies the type of the object and tells Aether how to validate and where to save the data.
 It's not, strictly speaking, part of a valid JSONPath.
-This is why we don't use the `$` convention for Destination paths.
+This is why we don't use the `$` convention for destination paths.

 Similarly, we can resolve the names of our Stooges.